 - Double black diamond for extremely difficult

-- Red triangle the most challenging “prolines” – experts only
+- Red triangle for the most challenging “prolines” – experts only

-The trail markers will also make the distinction between “Technical” and “Flow” trails.
-Flow trails tend to be smoother, wider trails built using machines, usually with bermed corners and oftentimes jump features.
+The trail builders will also distinguish between “technical” and “flow” trails.
+Flow trails tend to be smoother, wider trails built using machines, usually with bermed corners and jump features.
 They are a great way to get some speed and learn how to control it.

-Technical trails are narrower and hand built, with prominent natural features such as roots and rocks.
-Technical trails are excellent for developing skill.
-There are also plenty of skill parks on the mountain to hone your technique with features ranging from “S” to start, to “XL” for the seasoned rider.
+Technical trails are narrower and hand-built, with prominent natural features such as roots and rocks.
+Technical trails are excellent for developing skills.
+There are also plenty of skill parks on the mountain to hone your technique, with features ranging from “S” to start to “XL” for the seasoned rider.

 The Bike Park runs on ski hill infrastructure where you ride a chairlift up and take a trail down.
-The main chairlift, the Fitzsimmons chairlift, or the “Fitz Zone” as locals call it, is the place to start with a wide range of both technical singletrack trails and smooth machine-built trails.
+The main chairlift, the Fitzsimmons lift—or the “Fitz Zone” as locals call it—is the place to start, with a wide range of both technical singletracks and smooth, machine-built trails.

 From the Fitz Zone, you can access other areas such as the “Garbo zone” off the Garbonzo chairlift, which offers more advanced terrain, the Peak Zone for the Top of the World Experience to the newly developed Creekside Zone.

 If you’re lucky, you may see black bears roaming about below the chairlifts in the summertime, searching for food.
 Be sure to book a bear watching tour if you want to see these remarkable creatures in their natural environment.